 In January 2022, the Department of Public Health and the Nutrition & Dietetics program merged to form our new combined department, and we are excited to add another layer of interdisciplinary collaboration within our department.
 The two units had been partnering for several years, leading to the minor in Nutrition & Dietetics, and the minor in Workplace Wellness.
 With this new partnership, Nutrition and Dietetics students have access to our Departmental Honors Program, which will link to the new Accelerated MS: Nutrition & Dietetics program.
 The Accelerated MS: Health Promotion program has welcomed 10+ students, many of whom were Departmental Honors students, and we expect to see a similar pattern with the Nutrition & Dietetics program.

 We are excited about the interdisciplinary major in Health Communication, our latest collaboration with the School of Communication & Journalism, and an outgrowth of our interdisciplinary minor in Health Communication.
 EIU students now have the opportunity to be a part of the only undergraduate major in Health Communication in the Midwest.
 AND....it is available in BOTH a face-to-face and an online delivery modality.
 Contact Dr. Beth Gill (firstname.lastname@example.org) for more information about the Health Comm program.

 In addition to a strong student focus in the classroom, our faculty are actively involved in research, publishing and presenting at regional and national conferences -- as well as finding ways to engage our students in research.
 Every year, our students present original research at local, regional, and national conferences, mentored by our faculty.
-Each spring, we take a team of students to the Society for Public Health Education (SOPHE) conference to compete in the National Undergraduate Case Study Competition.

 Want to know more?
 Feel free to contact any of the faculty with questions.